DWallace740/project3team11/README.md

    - Bar charts highlighted topics with higher average values, allowing users to identify areas requiring more attention.

 2. **Smoking Status and COPD**:
-   - Scatter plots demonstrated a strong correlation between smoking status and COPD prevalence.
+   - Bar charts demonstrated a strong correlation between smoking status and COPD prevalence.
-   - This finding emphasizes the importance of anti-smoking campaigns in reducing COPD-related health burdens.
+   - Smoking not only leads to increased prevalence but also worsens COPD-related outcomes like hospitalizations and mortality
+   - Women are disproportionately affected by COPD outcomes, emphasizing the need for targeted awareness campaigns.
+   - Smoking is a major contributor to COPD risk, affecting both genders equally at high levels.

 3. **Cardiovascular Disease and Lifestyle Factors**:
    - Using bubble charts and filters, we explored how cardiovascular disease rates differ across demographic factors such as gender and age.